it-dept-cis/RABET-V-Pilot/report/source/Main/Pilot_Program_Recap.md

 Our first proposal, outlined in the initial Program Description,  created two streams of effort.
 The first stream focused on system level analysis using threat modeling.
 The second stream relied on software analysis to identify and map software level components to security services.
 The initial approach used the system level analysis to inform the software level analysis and produced scores predominately at the software level.
 We ended, however, with an approach where the software level analysis informed the system level and the scores were driven primarily from the system level.
 This is an important distinction which made the analysis much more feasible and reliable.
 This is most evident in the changes we made to the Security Service Architecture Maturity rubric.
 The initial version of the rubric discussed the *construction* and *usage* around security services and the language was written almost entirely from a software perspective.

 In fact, one key decision made in the development of the final Security Service Architecture Maturity rubric was that better architectures relied as much as possible on dedicated and isolated components distinguishable at the system level.
 This belief is baked into the rubric.
-Realizing that this is not possible for all security services, the rubric has accomodations for the security services we believed required some level of configuration or integration with the solution's custom software.
-We called these composite services, and the ones which could be completely isaolated we called transparent services.
+Realizing that this is not possible for all security services, the rubric has accommodations for the security services we believed required some level of configuration or integration with the solution's custom software.
+We called these composite services, and the ones which could be completely isolated we called transparent services.

 The rubric also considers the complex nature of systems with components and sub-components.
 It does this by calculating scores at five layers, starting at the most detailed level of security service implementation per component or interface and resulting in a master architecture score.
 Then, the rubric has a unique category for *depth* which is intended to be top-down view over the whole architecture.
 In this manner, the architecture maturity score is a reflection from the bottom-up and a top-down perspectives.